thers/fr-docs/API/Readme.md

 ## Legend

-Whenever you see :no_entry_sign: near item you should consider it untested (except natives, it's too much of them to test each one).
+Whenever you see :no_entry_sign: near item you should consider it untested.

 ## Types aliases